by Tessa Hall, Alan Manning & Madeleine Sumption

 6. Future net migration scenarios

 Future net migration trends are highly uncertain.
 If immigration levels are different from the baseline scenario laid out above, or if stay rates change over time, this will affect long-run net migration—as Table 1 shows.
-Indeed, it is extremely likely that at least some of the trends projected in Table 1 will change substantially in future, because immigration patterns tend to evolve over time.
+Indeed, it is extremely likely that at least some of the trends projected in Table 1 will change substantially in future because immigration patterns tend to evolve over time.
 Below, we discuss some of the main uncertainties in more detail.

-Higher worker stay rates: Future migrant worker stay rates might be higher than those observed in past Migrant Journey data, even after adjusting for the country of origin of migrants and the rising share of skilled worker visa grants.
+Higher worker stay rates: Future migrant worker stay rates might be higher than those observed in the past, even after adjusting for the country of origin of migrants and the rising share of skilled worker visa grants.
 One reason is the change in settlement policy, so that people no longer need to meet the settlement salary threshold, which was introduced in April 2011.
 Also, immigration has been rising rapidly for health and care workers.
-The number of health and care worker visas issued increased by 153% between Q2 of 2022 and Q2 of 2023.
 This group is more likely to bring dependants and thus may be more settled in the UK.
-We know from the Migrant Journey data that dependants (and hence also the main applicants they come with) exhibit higher stay rates.
+We know from the Migrant Journey data that dependants (and hence also the main applicants they come with) have higher stay rates.
+A worker stay rate of 70% would mean an increase in our long-term net migration projection by 34,000.

 7. Conclusion

 There is a wide range of plausible trajectories for future net migration, making the precise future level extremely difficult to predict.
 But although the future is uncertain, there is good reason to believe that net migration will fall over the next few years—assuming there is no new major shock that affects immigration to the UK (as the Ukraine war did in 2022, for example).
-The most important reason for this is that the recent shift to a higher immigration level should cause emigration to rise, offsetting the long-run impact on net migration.
+Even if we assume that immigration continues at its recent historically high levels, a higher immigration level should cause emigration to rise, offsetting the long-run impact on net migration.

-Even though most students eventually leave the UK, they still make a meaningful contribution to net migration (22% of net migration in the long-run model).
+Even though most students eventually leave the UK, they still make a meaningful contribution to net migration (19% of net migration in the long-run model).

 Of the categories in our model, work and study are the ones that are most amenable to policy changes.
 Policymakers interested in shaping net migration levels in either direction are thus likely to find more impact in these categories.
-Indeed, work-visa policy is likely to be the main factor affecting the contribution of both work and study to long-term net migration, since students usually need to switch to work visas in order to remain in the UK permanently.
+Indeed, work-visa policy is likely to be the main factor affecting the contribution of both work and study to long-term net migration since students usually need to switch to work visas in order to remain in the UK permanently.

 Acknowledgements